The Time (band): Success

-The band went on to release four funk albums, generally light and humorous in tone, strongly influenced by Funkadelic, Parliament, James Brown and Sly Stone.
+The band went on to release four albums, generally light and humorous in tone, strongly influenced by Funkadelic, Parliament, James Brown and Sly Stone.
 Although they scored numerous hits during the early 1980s, including "Cool" (1981), "Jungle Love" (1985), "777-9311", "Get It Up" (1981), "Gigolos Get Lonely Too", and "The Walk", mostly on the R&B charts, they never approached superstardom.
-With the exception of singer Morris Day, who was required to follow Prince's guide vocals note-for-note, none of the band played on their debut album.
+With the exception of singer Morris Day, who was required to follow Prince's guide vocals note-for-note, none of the band played on the debut album.
 Prince instead played all the instruments himself, crediting the production to his alter-ego, "Jamie Starr", and Morris Day.

-A rivalry developed between The Time and Prince's band during their 1982 Controversy Tour.
-Frustrated with their lack of input on the albums bearing their name and at being underpaid, The Time would take to the stage with the intent of showing up Prince.
+A rivalry developed between the Time and Prince's band the Revolution during their 1982 Controversy Tour.
+Frustrated with their lack of input on the albums bearing their name and at being underpaid, the Time would take to the stage with the intent of showing up Prince.
 On the final night of the tour in Cincinnati, during the Time's set, Prince and some of his band threw eggs at their supporting act from offstage.
-After The Time's performance, guitarist Jesse Johnson was handcuffed to a wall-mounted coat rack.
+After the Time's performance, guitarist Jesse Johnson was handcuffed to a wall-mounted coat rack.
 Prince demanded no interruptions during his performance, but as soon as he left the stage, a food fight erupted.
 When the battle continued at the hotel, Prince held Morris Day responsible and made him pay for all damages.